 Help!
 I Can’t Draw!

 Preaching to the choir!
 We would never classify ourselves as artists, in fact, some years our students have playfully joked about our “drawing.”
 That’s not really what art is about.
 Art is about conveying emotions visually.

 You can do that.

 If you’re still thinking, nope, well, we have some lessons that might work for you.
 We designed lessons for teachers who are generalists with supplies commonly found in most classrooms without running all over the countryside looking for art supplies.

 Generally, we like to work on painting with Tempera and watercolour early in the year so students can use those skills over and over again.
 We don’t tend to follow a specific pattern for art lessons and like to mix up seasonal pieces with skills throughout the year.

 We have been creating and writing lessons for years now and have put them into a few different sets.
 Sometimes we integrate art with other subject areas in an attempt to meet outcomes from both subject areas, but also to create deeper connections between content areas.
 If you’re looking for some more information about how we connect art and social studies, you should read our blog post: Connecting Social Studies and Art.

 Here are some of our other best-selling art lesson sets.
 You can pick and choose through the lessons and they work year after year.

-Artists of Canada: This is a series of projects that are inspired by the works of different artists that call Canada home.
+Artists of Canada: These projects are inspired by the works of different artists that call Canada home.

 Plants Inspired Art Projects: These art lessons connect learning from the Plant Growth and Changes unit (Grade 4 Alberta).